-Within RSG project farmland was purchased of about 0.7 hectares and a small building that will be enlarged and renovated.
-FWFF keeps about 150 sheep recently in this farm.
+Within RSG project farmland was purchased of about 1.3 hectares and a small building that is enlarged and renovated.
+Also a light construction (built in traditional manner) of summer shelter for the sheep and goats is established.
+FWFF keeps about 150 sheep and 40 goats recently in this farm.
+An old house is also purchased to serve as a visitor center for tourists that will come to see the farm and the vultures.